Oregon leads the way in decriminalizing hard drugs

 Before Tuesday’s elections, Oregon was among 11 states as well as Washington, D.C., that had legalized marijuana.

 Several other states are following suit.
-Voters in New Jersey and Arizona on Tuesday approved measures legalizing marijuana.
-Measures were also ahead in the polls in Montana and narrowly leading in South Dakota.
+Voters in Arizona, Montana, New Jersey and South Dakota all approved ballot measures Tuesday legalizing marijuana for adults.

 Follow Andrew Selsky on Twitter at https://twitter.com/andrewselsky